rogerwcpt/xamarin-cake-build-example/README.md

 # xamarin-cake-build-example
-Shows how to use CakeBuild.net to create an Android APK, with granular control over your BuildSettings.
+Shows how to use [CakeBuild.net](https://cakebuild.net/) to create an Android APK, with granular control over your msbuild settings.